 Contact the Police Department to establish a community watch program in your neighborhood.

 Located at 234 Friendship Chapel Road.
 Houses Public Works, Purchasing and the Garage.

 Overgrown Lots: 919-435-9510

 Report overgrown lots, high grass, and weeds and other nuisances to the Code Enforcement Officer.

 The Town of Wake Forest owns and maintains 12 parks.

 Parks, Recreation & Cultural Resources: 919-435-9560

-Located on the first floor of town hall, 301 S. Brooks St. The PRCR Department has primary emphasis in recreation, athletics, cultural programming, community centers, building and grounds maintenance, urban forestry and special events.
+Located in the Joyner Park Community Center, 701 Harris Road.
+The PRCR Department has primary emphasis in recreation, athletics, cultural programming, community centers, building and grounds maintenance, and special events.

 The Human Resources Department handles job openings, employee insurance and benefits and participates in safety programs.